tomunizua/waterqualitymodel_pld3/README.md

 <h3>MODEL ARCHITECTURE DESCRIPTION AND EXPLANATION OF OUTPUTS<h3><br>

-<p>my model consists of four hidden layers with 64, 32, 16, and 8 neurons, all using ReLU activation and L2 regularization (l2(0.0001)) to prevent overfitting by discouraging large weights.
+This model consists of four hidden layers with 64, 32, 16, and 8 neurons, all using ReLU activation and L2 regularization (l2(0.0001)) to prevent overfitting by discouraging large weights.
 A dropout rate of 30% is applied after the first two hidden layers to reduce overfitting by randomly deactivating neurons during training, ensuring better generalization.
-The optimizer chosen is Stochastic Gradient Descent (SGD) with gradient clipping (clipnorm=1.0), which helps stabilize training and prevent exploding gradients, while early stopping monitors validation loss and halts training if it stops improving for 10 consecutive epochs.</p>
+The optimizer chosen is Stochastic Gradient Descent (SGD) with gradient clipping (clipnorm=1.0), which helps stabilize training and prevent exploding gradients, while early stopping monitors validation loss and halts training if it stops improving for 10 consecutive epochs

 <h4>Bernice's Summary table</h4><br>